Areas of Study

 Admission to Studio Art Programs

-During the spring semester of the first year in the School of Art, students are required to participate in the FACTS portfolio review to gain admission to the remaining three-year curriculum leading to the Bachelor of Arts in Studio Arts, the Bachelor of Arts in Art Education, the Bachelor of Fine Arts in Studio Arts and the Bachelor of Fine Arts in Graphic Design.
-All applications for admission are subject to the approval of the School of Art Foundations Committee.
+During the first year in the School of Art, students receive formative assessment of their work through the Foundations Advisory Portfolio meetings, helping prepare them for the remaining three year curriculum leading to the Bachelor of Arts in Liberal Studio Arts, the Bachelor of Arts in Art Education, the Bachelor of Fine Arts in Studio Arts and the Bachelor of Fine Arts in Graphic Design.
 Total enrollment in the program shall be limited by the teaching resources and space capacities of the School of Art.
 Spaces available each year will be awarded to those applicants with the greatest creative promise and highest scholastic achievement.
 While the School of Art does not accept Advanced Placement Studio Art credits to fulfill the foundations level courses the School does allow substitution of those credits for some 200 level studio courses.

-In the Studio Arts Option-BFA and Graphic Design Option-BFA a portfolio review is required for all students before admittance to 300 level courses.
-Prospective students who are transferring from similar programs at other institutions must submit portfolios.
-All art majors must maintain a cumulative GPA of 2.5 or higher and a grade of c- or better in all degree required coursework to remain in the curriculum.
+In the Studio Arts Option-BFA and Graphic Design Option-BFA a formative assessment is required for all students before admittance to 300/400 level courses.
+Prospective students who are transferring from similar programs at other institutions must also submit portfolios.
+Contact the School of Art for details and deadlines.

 Provided is a list of links to curriculum requirements in each area of study.

 - Art History

 - Graphic Design

 - Studio Arts

 Assessment Reports 2016 - 2014:

 For more information and curriculum requirements on the individual areas of study click on the links to the right to learn more.